JohnBuni/johnbuni.github.io/vam-research.md

 - Observed failure modes

 ## Key Findings
-The experiments demonstrated strong relationships between photo-initiator concentration, resin penetration depth, and achievable part dimensions.
-While higher initiator concentrations reduced required exposure time, they introduced accuracy tradeoffs, highlighting the importance of balanced parameter optimization.
+The experiments and modeling established clear relationships between resin penetration depth and achievable part dimensions in a volumetric additive manufacturing process.
+Experimental measurements supported the analytical model, demonstrating how material properties and system geometry constrain curing behavior and feasible object size.
+These findings provide practical insight into how resin characteristics influence process limits and design considerations for volumetric 3D printing systems.

 ## My Contributions
 - Designed and executed experimental studies